cbrennanpoole/Qualitative-Self/README.md

         4. Customer Success Team.
             - Regional Manageement.
             - C-Suite.
-11. Implement & design predictive forecasting algorithm : `logarithmic model` aiding Linehaul Planning division with real-time feedback.
-12. Produce environment conducive to excellence :
+10. Produce environment conducive to excellence :
     - Create consistency.
+        - Reduction of variables.
+        - Identification of outliers.
+            - Performaance improvement plan.
+            - Inform Linehaul planning of underlying (unaccounted for) issue (if any at all).
-    - Identify / benchmark using key performance indicators ( KPI ) that are understandable from all levels :
+    - Identify benchmarks using key performance indicators ( KPI ) that are understandable from all levels :
-        1. Assist team in understand big picture.
+        1. Assist team in understanding `big picture`.
         2. Importance of shared goals.

 ---